My Wheeler mountain winter bike (2)

 Comments on the wheelset and the tires

-The wheelset is sturdy and performing well, so I'm not too concerned about the aero spokes on the rear.
-My friend recommended the Kenda tires for their high quality, but they feel sluggish and heavy when riding.
-Although these Kendas offer a smoother ride over road surfaces compared to my narrower 25mm road tires, they lack grip on wet roads, as I slipped on a rubber surface at a very slow speed.
+The wheelset is robust and performing admirably, so I'm not overly worried about the aero spokes on the rear.
+A friend suggested the Kenda tires due to their high quality, but they feel slow and heavy during rides.
+While these Kendas provide a smoother experience over road surfaces compared to my narrower 25mm road tires, they lack traction on wet roads, as I slipped on a rubber surface at a very low speed.

-Later, I used my other rear wheelset, which already had Continental Grand Prix tires, 26*1 1/8 (28-559), that were mounted some time ago.
+Later, I used my other rear wheelset, which already had the Continental Grand Prix tires, 26*1 1/8 (28-559) I mounted some time ago.
 These tires provide a noticeably different experience compared to the Kenda's.
 Featuring the same material, construction, and design as Continental's larger 700c models, they deliver the same high-quality feel as my road bike and roll much faster than their Taiwan-made counterparts.

-Based on my experience, 26' wheels and tire sizes are becoming increasingly rare, not only in Taiwan.
-With the growing popularity of 700c tires for road and gravel bikes and the transition in standard mountain bike tires from 26' to 27.5' and even 29', the original 26' size is losing its appeal and is considered an outsider in the industry.
-It is becoming more difficult to find lightweight rim brake wheelsets, and there is limited development in 26' road tires.
+In my experience, high-quality 26' wheels and tire sizes are becoming increasingly scarce, not just in Taiwan.
+With the rise in popularity of 700c tires for road and gravel bikes and the shift in standard mountain bike tires from 26' to 27.5' and even 29', the original 26' size is losing its appeal and is becoming an outlier in the industry.
+Finding lightweight rim brake wheelsets is becoming more challenging, and there is limited development in 26' road tires.
 You can find quality 700c road tires weighing around 200g each, while the smaller 26' tires weigh about 500g each.

 Assembling

-Because I already had most of the parts and some experience in building bikes from components, the entire process was quite seamless.
-I possessed the necessary specialized tools, like those for the bottom bracket, and everyone has hex or Allen keys in different sizes at home—having a sharp cable cutter is crucial!
+Since I already had most of the parts and some experience assembling bikes from components, the whole process went smoothly.
+I had the essential tools, like those for the bottom bracket, and everyone has hex or Allen keys in various sizes at home—a sharp cable cutter is essential!

 As I mentioned, I had to purchase